 Cell cycle and cell division - Notes | Class 11 | Part 1: Cell Cycle

 The growth and reproduction of all organisms depend on the division and enlargement of cells.
+The mechanisms of division and multiplication of cells together constitute cell reproduction.

-Cell growth (cytoplasmic increase) is a continuous process but DNA synthesis occurs only at a specific stage.
+Cell growth (cytoplasmic increase) is a continuous process, but DNA synthesis occurs only at a specific stage.

 Phases of Cell Cycle

-1. Interphase (resting phase)
+1. Interphase (Resting Phase)

-Interphase has 3 phases:
+Interphase has three sub-phases:

 a.
-G1 phase (Gap 1 or Antephase):
+G1 Phase (Gap 1 or Antephase):

 • First growth phase.

-• It is the interval between mitosis and DNA replication.
+• Interval between mitosis and DNA replication.

-Main events:
+• Main events:

 • Cell becomes metabolically active.

-• Prepares machinery for the DNA replication.
+• Prepares machinery for DNA replication.

 • Synthesizes RNA and proteins.

 b.
-S (Synthetic) phase:
+S Phase (Synthetic):

-• In this, DNA replication takes place.
+• DNA replication occurs.

 • In animal cells, replication begins in the nucleus, and the centriole duplicates in the cytoplasm.

 c.
-G2 phase (Gap 2):
+G2 Phase (Gap 2):

 • Second growth phase.